embeddings-benchmark/mteb/docs/adding_a_dataset.md

 ## 2) Creating the metadata object
-Along with the task MMTEB requires metadata regarding the task.
+Along with the task MTEB requires metadata regarding the task.
 If the metadata isn't available please provide your best guess or leave the field as `None`.

 To get an overview of the fields in the metadata object, you can look at the [TaskMetadata](https://github.com/embeddings-benchmark/mteb/blob/main/mteb/abstasks/TaskMetadata.py) class.